Statement for Adapting to Habitat Change

 The following are six essential commands to stop destroying our planet and adapting to what is left:

-2- To avoid plastic in Habitat, furniture and packaging, also in clothing, tools and toys.
+2- To promote wood and organic fabrics instead of plastic in Habitat, furniture and packaging, also in clothing, tools and toys.

 4- To get food from around where we live.
-About 30% of global pollution will be gone when the majority of comestibles are produced within each city's perimeter.
-Trans-oceanic vessel ships will set sail again, transporting selected items around the globe.
+About 30% of global pollution will be gone when the majority of comestibles are produced in or around each city.
+New trans-oceanic vessel ships will set sail again, transporting selected items around the globe.

-5- To keep away from the so called 'social' networks: like any net, their primary purpose is to catch a victim: they are used to monitor and control people's behaviour, suffocating our liberty by saturating our mind with violent uncensored news and useless data.
+5- To limit the use of the Internet, "social networks", like any net, were designed to catch victims, to monitor and control people's behaviour, suffocating our liberty by saturating our mind with useless news and data.

 Photo: Earth from Apollo 11, July 1969, AS11-36-5295.
 Courtesy of NASA.